-- Poor anal sphincter control and faecal incontinence (if third or fourth degree tear).
+- Poor anal sphincter control and faecal incontinence (if a third or fourth-degree tear).

 - Deferring another pregnancy and especially another vaginal birth because of the unpleasant memories and fear (psychological as well as physical scarring).

-What factors are important in determining your likelihood having significant perineal trauma:
+What factors are important in determining your likelihood of having significant perineal trauma:

 - The elasticity of your perineal tissues.